UT-Austin-RPL/amago/README.md

 ### 2. **POMDPs and Long-Term Memory (POPGym)**

 Using a memory-equipped `TrajEncoder`, but toggling *off* goals and multi-episodic resets creates an effective POMDP solver.
-AMAGO is efficient enough to use *entire* trajectories as context beyond 1k timesteps depending on model size, and the `TformerTrajEncoder` is a strong default Transformer tuned specifically for stability in RL.
+AMAGO is efficient enough to use *entire* trajectories as context, and the `TformerTrajEncoder` is a strong default Transformer tuned specifically for stability in RL.
 See `examples/02_popgym_suite.py` where the same hyperparameters can lead to state-of-the-art performance across the [POPGym](https://arxiv.org/abs/2303.01859) suite.

 <details>
 <summary> <b>Example Training Commands</b> </summary>